DBXDBX

 Connection Options

-Most network databases support host, port, username, password, default database, optional URL parameters, SSL, connection color, SSH tunnel, and proxy settings.
+Most network databases support host, port, username, password, default database, optional URL parameters, SSL, connection color, and tunnel / proxy settings.
 File-based engines replace host and port with a file picker.

-DBX can also parse common connection URLs for engines such as MySQL, PostgreSQL, Redis, MongoDB, ClickHouse, SQL Server, Oracle, Elasticsearch, DM, GaussDB, openGauss, TDengine, and Access.
+DBX can also parse common connection URLs for engines such as MySQL, PostgreSQL, Redis, MongoDB, ClickHouse, SQL Server, Oracle, Elasticsearch, DM, GaussDB, KWDB, openGauss, TDengine, XuguDB, Access, Teradata, Vertica, Firebird, Exasol, GBase, YashanDB, SAP HANA, InfluxDB, QuestDB, IoTDB, etcd, Nacos, RQLite, and Databricks.

 Extending Support